 In 2016, six regional families signed up to receive their energy in a new way, harnessing technology not previously used on our network.

-The trial of stand-alone power systems (SPS) was designed to improve these customers’ power reliability and be a better value alternative than rebuilding the aging poles and wires in the region.
+The trial of stand-alone power systems (SPS) in the Great Southern region was designed to improve these customers’ power reliability and be a better value alternative than rebuilding the aging poles and wires in the region.

 The solar-battery-diesel systems exceeded expectations, providing excellent customer satisfaction and significantly improved power reliability.
 The SPS trial established a demonstrable blueprint for improving regional power supplies using renewable electricity systems and saving money on network infrastructure.